* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 Reheating salmon in a skillet

-1. Melt a generous amount of butter in a skillet over medium heat.
+1. Heat a light coating of butter or oil in a skillet over medium heat.

 3. Cover the skillet with a lid to trap the steam.
 The steam is what’s going to warm the salmon.

-4. Heat the salmon for about 5 minutes until it warms through.
+4. Heat the salmon for around 5 minutes, or until it’s warmed through.

 Reheating salmon in a dish